Keyboard shortcuts

 Despite these successes, first-order theorem proving has not been widely adopted outside specialized industrial applications.
 First-order logic imposes an expressiveness ceiling that makes formalizing modern mathematics awkward.
 Without dependent types, you cannot easily express properties like “a vector of length n” or “a sorted list.”
 These systems rely heavily on opaque automation heuristics rather than user-programmable tactics, which makes it harder to understand why proofs fail and how to fix them.
 Most importantly, there is no Curry-Howard correspondence linking proofs to programs, which means verified algorithms cannot be extracted into executable code.

 The contrast is instructive.
 Type-theoretic systems grew ecosystems of thousands of users, million-line mathematical libraries, and active research communities.
-The Boyer-Moore family and other first-order provers remained specialized tools for specific classes of problems, a less fruitful branch of the theorem proving tree.
-Unless you are maintaining legacy verification infrastructure, there is little reason to reach for these systems today when tools like Lean offer strictly more expressive power.
+First-order provers remained specialized tools for specific classes of problems.
 The Curry-Howard insight that proofs are programs and types are propositions turned out to be generatively powerful in ways that first-order theorem proving was not.
 When you can express your specification, your implementation, and your correctness proof in the same language, each informs the others.
 This unity is what makes dependent type theory feel like mathematics rather than a checkbox.

 Dependent Type Theory